Morris-be/imaginemo/public/writeups/supercluster/supercluster.md

 Solving the challenge requires using three primary vulnerabilities and (mis-)configurations to our advantage:
 1. We can view any static file served inside the `/www` directory on the supercluster website.
 If a symbolic link is inside this directory, we could view arbitrary files.
 2. A cron-job resolves a remote .tar.gz file to update the content in `/www` every minute.
-Due to [CVE-2020-8554](https://nvd.nist.gov/vuln/detail/cve-2020-8554) we can spoof this remote .tar.gz file by imitating `https://static.cscg.live`.
+Due to [CVE-2020-8554](https://nvd.nist.gov/vuln/detail/cve-2020-8554) we can spoof this remote .tar.gz file by imitating the IP of `https://static.cscg.live`.
 3. `ShareProcessNamespace: true` allows us to read a container's system runtime information from another container.
 Abusing this, inside the .tar.gz file, we place a crafted symbolic link to the flag, which the web server resolves to the flag when fetched.
 ### Overview
 When we connect with the ssh command, we are placed in the "ctf" namespace.
 No containers are running, and we are limited to our service account `entrypoint`.
 Additionally, we have access to this website: